Jondolf/bevy_docs_extension_demo/README.md

 RUSTDOCFLAGS="--html-after-content path/to/docs-rs/trait-tags.html" cargo doc
 ```

-You can then serve the documentation with a web server like [http-server](https://lib.rs/crates/http-server).

 ## Building on Docs.rs

 Extensions can be applied to [docs.rs] builds by providing the relevant arguments